Timothy J. Sheehan

 Timothy J. Sheehan (December 21, 1836 - July 11, 1913) was an Irish American immigrant, Minnesotan pioneer, a military officer during the American Civil War and Dakota War of 1862, Indian agent, Deputy US Marshal, the Sheriff of Freeborn County, Minnesota, and an early citizen of Albert Lea, Minnesota.

 Early life

 Timothy J. Sheehan was born on December 21, 1836 in Cork, Ireland.
 Orphaned at the age of 2, much of Sheehan's childhood is relatively unknown except for the fact that he was just 14 years old when he emigrated to the United States in 1850.
-Sheehan fist worked as a mechanic in Glens Falls, New York until 1855 before relocating to Dixon, Illinois and working in a sawmill.
+Sheehan first worked as a mechanic in Glens Falls, New York until 1855 before relocating to Dixon, Illinois and working in a sawmill.
 By 1857 Sheehan was an early settler of the village of Albert Lea, Minnesota and resided as a lodger at the home of the local Sheriff, George Simmons Ruble, and worked at Ruble's sawmill.
 Sheehan later owned his own plot which he used to build a farm.